 All my shoes, however, have been ready-to-wear.
 That is, until I came across Undandy.

-Undandy is an England-based shoe company that makes ready-to-wear and made-to-order shoes, all of which are manufactured in Portugal.
+Undandy was founded in 2015 by two Portuguese entrepreneurs and makes ready-to-wear and made-to-order shoes, all of which are manufactured in Portugal.
 I took the plunge and had some tassel loafers made up for myself.

 The shoes themselves are gorgeous.
 The color I picked out looks even better in person than it did on screen, the last of the shoe is slim and handsome, and the material is more supple than I was expecting from a $190 shoe.